Type 1 Diabetes

 Our approach to the development of diabetes treatments is strongly backed by an emphasis on basic research that aims to resolve questions about both normal function and pathophysiology of the pancreatic islet.
 These fundamental questions include how glucose stimulates insulin secretion by beta cells, the effect of hyperglycemia on inflammation and death of beta cells, and the mechanisms mediating the autoimmune destruction of these cells.

 To better understand why the immune system destroys beta cells in Type 1 diabetes.
 Dr. Hampe studies anti-idiotypic antibodies in healthy individuals that are specifically absent in patients with Type 1 diabetes.
 Her research, in collaboration with Dr Jerry Palmer and several research groups in Sweden and Houston, TX, investigates whether these molecules actively prevent the onset or progression of beta-cell destruction.
 Dr. Sweet, in collaboration with Drs.
 Nepom and Jane Buckner at the Benaroya Research Institute, is using imaging technology to identify differences in the calcium signaling of immune cells in patients with Type 1 diabetes.

 The mechanisms underlying inadequate insulin secretion in patients with Type 2 diabetes may include impairment of beta-cell proteins that mediate glucose-stimulated insulin secretion.
 Calcium is the major intracellular signal regulating insulin secretion, and studies in Dr. Sweet’s laboratory focuses on factors that couple calcium’s actions to insulin release.
 These hypotheses are further tested using animal models of Type 2 diabetes in collaboration with Dr. Peter Havel at the University of California at Davis.

 The problems to be solved to lessen the burden of diabetes worldwide are highly complex, and they demand multidisciplinary approaches.
-The wide range of expertise at the DOCE in areas such as metabolism, immunology, inflammation, molecular biology, stem cell biology, and islet function – as well as the shared technologies available through core services provided by the Diabetes Research Center (DRC) – allow our investigators to conduct state-of-the-art basic and clinical diabetes research, moving us closer to a cure.
+The wide range of expertise at the DI in areas such as metabolism, immunology, inflammation, molecular biology, stem cell biology, and islet function – as well as the shared technologies available through core services provided by the Diabetes Research Center (DRC) – allow our investigators to conduct state-of-the-art basic and clinical diabetes research, moving us closer to a cure.